Lateral Movement: Pass the Ccache

 A credential cache (or “ccache”) contains the Kerberos credential although it remains valid and, typically, while the user’s session lasts, so that multiple service authentication (e.g. connecting to a web or mail server more than once) does not involve contacting the KDC at every time.

-A credential cache usually contains one initial ticket which is obtained using a password or another form of identity verification.
-If this ticket is a ticket-granting ticket, it can be used to obtain additional credentials without the password.
-Because the credential cache does not store the password, less long-term damage can be done to the user’s account if the machine is compromised.
+A credential cache usually holds one initial ticket that users obtain using a password or another form of identity verification.
+If this ticket is ticket-granting, users can use it to obtain additional credentials without the password.
+Because the credential cache does not store the password, a compromised machine can cause less long-term damage to the user’s account.

-A credentials cache stores a default client principal name, set when the cache is created.
-This is the name shown at the top of the klist
+A credentials cache stores a default client principal name, which the system sets when it creates the cache.
+This is the name shown at the top of the klist.

 Ccache Types